-When someone tries to obtain a settlement without an attorney, the insurance adjuster can usually tell that they aren’t able to negotiate as well.
-They will then agree to settle for an amount that is far less than what that could have gotten with an attorney – potentially hundreds of thousands less.
-Insurance adjusters are known to lowball people dealing with severe financial pressure and take advantage of their situation.
+When someone tries to obtain a settlement without an attorney, the insurance adjuster can usually tell that they are not a sophisticated negotiator.
+The injury victim will then agree to settle for an amount that is far less than what they could have received with an attorney.
+They could potentially leave hundreds of thousands of dollars on the table.
+Insurance adjusters are known to lowball unrepresented people dealing with severe financial pressure to take advantage of their situation.

-Clients often value their case at a much lower amount than what is actually achievable with a qualified personal injury attorney.
-This is often because they do not have familiarity with the value of damages they can claim or even that they can seek compensation for certain damages.
+Clients often value their claims much lower than what is achievable with a qualified personal injury attorney.
+This is often because they are not familiar with the value of damages they can claim or even know they can seek compensation for certain damages.
 This is why it is important to have an attorney that can help guide you through the personal injury claim process.

 Methods for Calculating Pain and Suffering

-Negotiating a settlement for a personal injury claim requires that you calculate a reasonable amount of money that you would accept to resolve your claim.
+Negotiating a personal injury claim settlement requires you to calculate a reasonable amount of money that you would accept to resolve your claim.
 Most insurance companies and injury attorneys rely on some type of formula to give them an idea of what a case is worth.
-Since every personal injury case is unique, pain and suffering calculations are dependent upon the facts and circumstances of each case.
+Since every personal injury case is unique, pain and suffering calculations depend upon each case's facts and circumstances.

 In a personal injury case, there are two ways to calculate pain and suffering.